-This trend could however, see some decline in the next few financial years, as the Union Budget 2019-20 announced full income tax rebate for income upto Rs.
-5 lakh.
 According to income tax data for FY 2016-17, of the 4.66 crore tax payers who filed personal income tax returns, only 1.6 crore (or 35 per cent) tax payers have an income above Rs.
 5 lakh.
-Thus, raising the rebate threshold for personal income tax would effectively exclude 65 per cent of the personal income taxpayers from the tax net.
+Thus, raising the taxable threshold for personal income tax would effectively exclude 65 per cent of the personal income taxpayers from the tax net.
+The average income of an Indian citizen is expected to be around Rs.
+1.3 lakh.
+The ratio of minimum taxable income to per capita income in India therefore, will be among the highest in the world.